-(Last Updated on : 16/08/2014)
+(Last Updated on : 29-12-2018)

 .
 The SAI was established in the year 1984, as a registered society.
 The Society for National Institute of Physical Education and Sports (SNIPES) was merged with SAI on 1st May, 1987.
-As a result, the Netaji Subhas National Institute of Sports (NSNIS), Patiala and its allied centres at Bangalore, Kolkata and Gandhinagar and the Lakshmibai National College of Physical Education at Thiruvananthapuram came under Sports Authority of India (SAI).
+As a result, the Netaji Subhas National Institute of Sports (NSNIS), Patiala and its allied centers at Bangalore, Kolkata and Gandhinagar and the Lakshmibai National College of Physical Education at Thiruvananthapuram came under Sports Authority of India (SAI).

 , Sonepat, Delhi

 .
 It also has two sub-centers at Guwahati

 .
 It runs some prominent sports institutes like the Netaji Subhas National Institute of Sports, Patiala and the Lakshmibai National College of Physical Education, Thiruvananthapuram

 .
 Apart from that, it has a High Altitude Training Centre at Shillaroo, Himachal Pradesh

 , as well.
 The Sports Authority of India (SAI) runs a total of around 23 training centers, both residential and non-residential, which are spread all over the country.

 SAI runs two academic institutes to offer graduate and post graduate courses in sports medicine and sports and physical education to educate coaches and sports staffs.